A tale of two Wentworths

 At the heart of Wentworth Castle Gardens is a story of bitter family feud.

 When William Wentworth, the 2nd Earl of Strafford (1626-1695) died childless, his nephew Thomas Wentworth (1672-1739) expected to inherit the family fortune and their grand home at Wentworth Woodhouse.
-However in 1695 his hopes were dashed when the fortune and Wentworth Woodhouse instead passed to his cousin, Thomas Watson.
+However his hopes were dashed when the fortune and Wentworth Woodhouse instead passed to his cousin, Thomas Watson.

-Infuriated, Thomas Wentworth used his skills as a successful soldier and diplomat to plot revenge.
+Infuriated, Thomas Wentworth used his skills as a soldier and diplomat to plot revenge.
 Within a few years he had bought, extended and renamed his own house and estate, just six miles away from Wentworth Woodhouse, here at the estate we now know as Wentworth Castle.
 In 1711 he was even able to acquire the old family title, the Earldom of Strafford – all to outshine his “obnoxious relative”.

 The only Grade I listed parkland and gardens in South Yorkshire, Wentworth Castle Gardens is home to no fewer than 26 listed buildings and monuments, each of them with a different story to tell.